China–Kyrgyzstan relations: Territorial claims

-Cooperation
+Military relations

+Security and military cooperation

-Recent events in Kyrgyzstan have been of great concern to China, not only because of the issue over the Uygurs, but also due to problems with narcotic trafficking.
+The security situation in Kyrgyzstan has been of great concern to China, not only because of the issue over the Uyghurs, but also due to problems with narcotic trafficking.
 During the 2005 Tulip Revolution China considered developments in Kyrgyzstan so important that they raised the possibility of deploying combat forces.

 Kyrgyzstan and China have concluded joint military exercises several times.
 Kyrgyzstan has participated in the Shanghai Cooperation Organisation's series of joint military exercises (titled "Peace Mission") several times, alongside Russia, China, Kazakhstan, and Tajikistan.
 Kyrgyzstan participated in the 2010, 2012, and 2014 exercises.
 Kyrgyzstan has also participated in the SCO's "anti-terrorist exercises" with China and other SCO countries, doing so first in 2002 and subsequently in 2003, 2006, and 2010.
+Kyrgyz authorities have taken hard measures against alleged Uyghur separatists.
+Kyrgyzstan President Sadyr Japarov states that China and Kyrgyzstan will oppose East Turkestan terrorist forces including through repatriating suspects.

+Kyrgyzstan adheres to the one China principle and supports China's claim of sovereignty over Taiwan.

+Humanitarian relations

+In 2025, China intensified its humanitarian engagement with Kyrgyzstan through a shift in foreign aid strategy, marking a new phase of its Belt and Road Initiative (BRI).
+On 16 May, the China International Development Cooperation Agency (CIDCA), in collaboration with the UN World Food Programme, launched its first multilateral initiative in Central Asia; providing school meals to over 100,000 children in southern Kyrgyzstan.
+This project, supported by the Global Development and South-South Cooperation Fund, will distribute 1,700 metric tons of fortified food to 300 schools across Osh, Jalal-Abad, and Batken provinces by year's end.
+Dubbed “Small and Beautiful” (S&B), the initiative reflects a broader Chinese strategy to prioritize smaller, community-based development efforts over large-scale infrastructure, particularly in the wake of the United States’ withdrawal of USAID operations from the region.
+A CIDCA report identified these S&B efforts as a second phase of BRI, emphasizing China's intent to scale them up and integrate them with ongoing infrastructure projects to address livelihood challenges and strengthen development foundations in Central Asia.